nzgl-g/voteX/README.md

 Note: The project is still under development and may contain some issues, which will be addressed as soon as we have the availability.

+For deeper documentation u can check this link [here](https://deepwiki.com/nzgl-g/vote-system).

 ---

 ## Architecture